A Visionary Leader for Civil Rights

 Public Perception and Criticism

-King was widely respected and admired for his eloquence and moral courage.
-However, his opposition to the Vietnam War and his focus on economic justice drew criticism from some quarters.
-Despite these challenges, King’s unwavering dedication to his principles earned him a lasting place in the hearts of millions.
+King was respected for his eloquence and courage.
+However, some criticized him for opposing the Vietnam War and focusing on economic justice.
+Despite this, his dedication earned him a lasting place in many hearts.

 Legacy and Global Impact